jianjian-portfolio/jianjian-portfolio.github.io/_leadership/2021-08-31-leading-juniors-in-my-internship.md

 ---
-title: "Donation organizer at NCS Group"
+title: "A referral letter from IPwe, Inc"
 last_modified_at: 2021-08-31T12:51:02-05:00
 datetime: 2021-08-31T12:51:02-05:00
 ---